 How to calculate average sales cycle length

 The most effective way to calculate the length of your sales cycle is at the point of first contact with the lead to the point where the deal closes.
-If you use a CRM system, you would be able to visually track each stage of your sales cycle.
+If you use a CRM system, you would be able to visually track each stage of the sales cycle.

 This is the formula you would use to calculate the average sales cycle length: